 1 Or another first-year English Course.

 First round of the supplementary form for 2020W will open from April 3-15.
 The second round deadline is June 1.

 All students with first year standing in the upcoming academic term are eligible to complete a supplementary form for approval to register in a PBME timetable.
 There are a limited number of timetables and selection is competitive.
 Submission of the supplementary application does not guarantee that you will be granted permission to register in a PBME timetable.

 Note: Biology 11, 12 or equivalent is strongly recommend, but is not required.

 Process & Deadlines:

 There are two times to submit the supplementary form for permission to register in the PBME STT.
-Please see below for 2019W deadlines.
+Please see below for 2020W deadlines.

-Students who have been admitted to the Faculty of Applied Science will be informed of the availability of the online form via email on April 1st with a link to the form.
+Students who have been admitted to the Faculty of Applied Science will be informed of the availability of the online form via email on April 3 with a link to the form.
 They will have until April 15 at 11:59pm to complete the form and submit via an online portal.
-Late applications will not be accepted.
-Students will know whether they will be allowed to register in the PBME timetable at the end of April, prior to the deadline for acceptance of their offer of admission to UBC.
-More information will be made available in April.
+Students who submit the form by the first round deadline will know whether they will be allowed to register in the PBME timetable at the end of April, prior to the deadline for acceptance of their offer of admission to UBC.

-All students who have been admitted to the Faculty of Applied Science will be informed of the availability of the online form via email on May 17th with a link to the form.
-They will have until June 2 at 11:59pm to complete the form and submit via an online portal.
-Late applications will not be accepted.
-Students will know whether they will be allowed to register in the PBME timetable prior to first year registration – in mid June.
+All students who have been admitted to the Faculty of Applied Science will be informed of the availability of the online form via email.
+Students will know whether they will be allowed to register in the PBME timetable prior to first year registration – in late June.